facebook/react-native-website/docs/custom-webview-ios.md

 If you want to add custom props to your native component, you can use `nativeConfig.props` on the web view.
 For iOS, you should also set the `nativeConfig.viewManager` prop with your custom WebView ViewManager as in the example above.

 For events, the event handler must always be set to a function.
 This means it isn't safe to use the event handler directly from `this.props`, as the user might not have provided one.
-The standard approach is to create a event handler in your class, and then invoking the event handler given in `this.props` if it exists.
+The standard approach is to create an event handler in your class, and then invoking the event handler given in `this.props` if it exists.

 If you are unsure how something should be implemented from the JS side, look at [WebView.ios.js](https://github.com/facebook/react-native/blob/master/Libraries/Components/WebView/WebView.ios.js) in the React Native source.